-A verification form of information supplied must be completed by an official or municipal agent appointed by the Council, which is to be used to audit (verify) the information submitted by applicants.
+A verification of information supplied must be completed by an official or municipal agent appointed by the Council, as this is to audit/verify the information submitted by applicants.
 The list of indigent households shall be available at any time to the office of the Auditor General for the purpose of auditing the records.

-If an application is favourably considered in the current financial year, a subsidy will be granted with no restriction to duration, except where the beneficiary's circumstances have changed to the extent that he/she no longer qualifies for the subsidy.
+If an application is favorably considered in the current financial year, a subsidy will be granted with no restriction to duration, except where the beneficiary's circumstances have changed to the extent that he/she no longer qualifies for the subsidy.
 No additional deposit will be applicable for indigent account holders.

 Once the consumers have been registered as indigents, their status must be verified before allocation of the subsidy.
 Subsidy will be allocated within a period of 60 (sixty) days.
-All applications should be verified before the allocation of the subsidy is processed.
+All applications should be verified before the allocation of the subsidy is captured/processed.